-- 1. 75% of the practices of the subject have been correctly developed. - 2.
-At least a grade of 5 out of 10 (passed) has been obtained in the last test type test (which will cover all the contents seen in the subject). - 3.
+- 1. 75% of the practices of the course have been correctly developed. - 2.
+At least a grade of 5 out of 10 (passed) has been obtained in the last test (which will cover all the contents seen in the course). - 3.
 The weighted average of the marks obtained in the test type tests is a minimum of 5 out of 10 (passed), this being the grade obtained in the subject.